Seventh Doctor: Costume

 The Seventh Doctor's TV Movie costume.

-In the TV movie the Doctor's costume changed again, with a return to a lighter blazer, now a light brown herringbone-tweed.
-Gone were the question mark pullover, paisley tie and question mark umbrella, replaced by a scarlet paisley waistcoat and a brown/black herringbone tie; joined by a maroon scarf.
+In the TV movie the Doctor's costume changed again, with a return to a lighter blazer, now a light brown Herringbone-tweed blazer.
+Gone were the question mark sweater vest, paisley tie and question mark umbrella, replaced by a vermilion paisley waistcoat and a bronze/ebony herringbone tie; joined by a maroon scarf.
 However, the Doctor retained his Panama hat.

 The Doctor enjoyed using his hat, umbrella and the TARDIS key, amongst other items, as physical props, usually as showy affectations or to command attention, while the umbrella could also be used to disarm and trip foes (Paradise Towers, Battlefield, Ghost Light, Survival).
 Like most of his previous selves, the Seventh carried any number of random items in his pockets, including technological devices and books (Dragonfire, Ghost Light).
 In a break from his past however, he spoke with a mild Scottish accent with rolled Rs, rather than in his past selves' Received Pronunciation speaking patterns.